ARM-software/astc-encoder/Docs/Testing.md

 - - -

-_Copyright © 2019-2026, Arm Limited and contributors.
-All rights reserved._
+_Copyright © 2019-2026, Arm Limited and contributors._